Master Food Preserver Volunteers

 - Food Preparation: Hands, Kitchen Clean Up, Kitchen Mistakes, Prevent Foodborne Illness

 - Storing Food for Safety and Quality (PNW 612)

-In 2010, 58 Family Food Education Volunteers contributed over 3,100 hours of time in Jackson and Josephine counties.
+In 2010, 58 Master Food Preserver Volunteers contributed over 3,100 hours of time in Jackson and Josephine counties.
 They educated the public about safe food handling/preservation over the phone and at over 26 workshops and exhibits.
 Over 4,000 Oregonians were contacted through these direct methods.
 Over 50,000 contacts were made through television programs (including Scott’s Garden on Channel 12, The Real Dirt Program, and Healthy Living featured on Public Access Programming), and four articles about our classes in the Medford Mail Tribune.

 Our volunteers work with the OSU Nutrition Education Program.
 They have helped to give food pantry demonstrations and on the use of emergency foods and healthy food choices.
 Over 16,000 contacts were made to adults and youth in food pantries, schools, and other SNAP (Supplemental Nutrition Assistance Program) eligible locations.